 It's definitely a restaurant that the elderly would love.
 You get 15% off with UOB or Citi cards when you dine in!

 The food is excellent.
-Service is way above excellent.
-The Seafood Crispy noodles has a lot of sauce, and the shrimp are huge and fresh.
+The service is way above excellent.
+The Seafood Crispy noodles have a lot of sauce, and the shrimp are huge and fresh.
 The chicken feet are succulent and tasty.
 The sweet and sour pork tastes 10/10, and the Teochew pork cold dish is yummy.